 1. Should convey a meaning or message

 A good practice is to use your hero title to convey your business proposition or key message.
 The call-to-action button copy should reinforce the action the visitor needs to take on reading the core message.
-But remember, if the visitor notices the call-to-action first, it should still be able to convey the same meaning in reverse.
+But remember, if the visitor notices the call-to-action first, it should still convey the same meaning in reverse.
 Or it should be able to engage them so much that they go back to reading the hero title key message after noticing the call-to-action button.

 For instance, in our last blog on when to use GIF emails, you will see Call-to-action buttons throughout the post encouraging our readers to get started with GIF emails right from there.
-Our internal reports show that using such call-to-action buttons with proper message has improved our lead capture rates 2X in over three months.
+Our internal reports show that using such call-to-action buttons with a proper message has improved our lead capture rates 2X over three months.

 2. Maintain consistency in Call To Action Button color